Old Photographs & Drawings of Chester

 The

-Ermine (now The Flookersbrook)
+Ermine (now the Flookersbrook)

-photographs, reminisciences and some fascinating old advertisments...
+pub: photographs, reminisciences and some fascinating old advertisments...

 A genteel hotel in a genteel area: the Ermine Hotel photographed around 1910, complete with potted geraniums above the door.
 On the opposite corner of Ermine Road, Thomas Carter's chemist shop is today the Flookersbrook Veterinary Practice.
-The origins of The Ermine / Flookersbrook are doubtlessly very ancient, as it stands squarely upon the Roman Road (some say it existed long before then) that commenced just outside the Fortress of Deva, branching off from Watling Street (Foregate Street) along the line of modern Frodsham Street, Cow Lane Bridge, Brook Street, Flookersbrook, Kilmorey Park Road, The Newton Hollows (a true 'hollow way', worn down by untold centuries of feet, hooves and wheels), Hoole Bank and then onwards to Warrington, the River Mersey and beyond. |
+In December 1921, Fred Lowe wrote of the hotel its surroundings in the pages of the Cheshire Sheaf: A trades directory for the period immediately before Mr Lowe wrote the above, 1919-20, shows Mr Harold Wilcock as licencee of the Ermine.
+The origins of The Ermine are doubtlessly very ancient, as it stands squarely upon the Roman Road (some say the road existed long before then) that commenced just outside the Leigonary Fortress of Deva, branching off from Watling Street (Foregate Street) along the line of modern Frodsham Street, Cow Lane Bridge, Brook Street, Flookersbrook, Kilmorey Park Road, the Newton Hollows (a true 'hollow way', worn down by untold centuries of feet, hooves and wheels), Hoole Bank and then onwards to Warrington, the River Mersey and beyond. |

 Still the old building but radically altered and looking very different: Bent's Ermine Hotel